:: All prices listed are wholesale to shops :: Retail prices to individuals are twice those listed ::

 Also a recommended reading section with information on some of our favorite books, and a tools of the trade section with links to measuring tools such as calipers and gauge wheels.

-View and download the online versions of both the current paper price list cover sheet (the Spring 2013 version on red colored paper) and twelve catalog pages of available jewelry that make up our current catalog here.
+View and download the online versions of both the current paper price list cover sheet (the Late 2013 version on tan colored paper) and twelve catalog pages of available jewelry that make up our current catalog here.

 This is the same set of pages we normally send for a paper catalog request or that we include with orders, only the paper ones are black and white printouts, while these downloads are in color.
 The pages show the latest and greatest of what exactly we have in stock now, ready to ship at a moment's notice.
 Thorough descriptions are found on the pages of this website, whereas the catalog contains more concise descriptions and compact scans.
 Individual pages are available both as jpeg's for online viewing and as better resolution pdf's for printing.
 We now also post a version of the catalog with ALL pages in one comprehensive file for downloading!